pratham124/regional-explorer/README.md

 <span>npm run build</span>

 <h1>File Structure</h1>
 <p>The files that are used to build the application are located inside the src folder.
-The src folder contains 3 folders:img, js and sass.
+The src folder contains 3 folders: img, js and sass.
 <h2>img</h2>
 <p>The folder stores all images that are used in the application</p>
 <h2>sass</h2>